Villain hitting: Location

 Villain hitting is often done in gloomy places such as somewhere under an overpass.
 In Hong Kong, the Canal Road Flyover between Causeway Bay and Wan Chai is a popular place for villain hitting.
-To reach the destination, head to Causeway Bay MTR Exit A and walk along Russell Street for approximately 5 minutes towards Canal Road Flyover.
 There are many villain hitters and clients here especially on Jingzhe.

 History in Hong Kong

 The tradition of villain hitting can be traced back to an ancient custom from agricultural societies in the Guangdong region.
-According to the Chinese calendar, the year can be divided into twenty-four solar terms and Spring is known as the "Awakening of Insects"- when hibernating animals awake from their slumber to forage and feed.
-In order to prevent the notorious white tiger from hunting and harming villagers, farmers will worship the white tiger by smearing pig's blood onto little paper tigers as a means of sacrifice and feeding the tiger.
+According to the Chinese calendar, the year can be divided into twenty-four solar terms and spring is known as the "Awakening of Insects"—when hibernating animals awake from their slumber to forage and feed.
+To prevent the notorious white tiger from hunting and harming villagers, farmers will worship the white tiger by smearing pig's blood onto little paper tigers as a means of sacrifice and feeding the tiger.
 As time passed, "villains" gradually morphed into the role of the notorious white tiger and becomes the object of exorcisms and banishment.

 Ceremony

 Receiving orders from clients, villain hitters require human-shaped papers with or without some information of specific people.
 As part of the ceremony, they beat the papers with shoes or other implements.
-The whole ceremony of villain hitting is divided into 8 parts:
+The whole ceremony of villain hitting is divided into eight parts: